Meet the Team

 I have been with Capstone for many years now as I really enjoy building strong working relationships with colleagues, local authorities and carers alike.
 Outside of work I love to spend time with friends & family, my partner & I have 2 boys who are normally up to some sort of mischief, together we like to travel, go to concerts and socialise.

-Hello, my name is Emily Harding and I am the Recruitment Coordinator for South West Region.
+Hello, my name is Emily Perrett and I am the Recruitment Coordinator for the South West Region.
 I joined Capstone Foster Care in February 2018 after quickly realising that being in the foster care sector was something I wanted to be a part of.
 My role is to contact and greet you at the initial enquiry stage, and then to ask questions to determine whether your background and current situation is well suited to becoming a foster carer with Capstone.
 Our initial conversation also gives you the enquirer the opportunity to ask questions relating to fostering and our agency to ensure that you and your family are well equipped for the journey ahead.